alphagov/notifications-python-client/README.md

 * `permanent-failure` - the provider was unable to deliver message, email or phone number does not exist; remove this recipient from your list.
 * `temporary-failure` - the provider was unable to deliver message, email box was full or the phone was turned off; you can try to send the message again.
 * `technical-failure` - Notify had a technical failure; you can try to send the message again.

+You can omit this argument to ignore this filter.

+### `reference`

+This is the `reference` you gave at the time of sending the notification.
+The `reference` can be a unique identifier for the notification or an identifier for a batch of notifications.

+You can omit this argument to ignore the filter.